filipemir/police-incident-dashboard-react/README.md

 ## Data

 The app relies on data made available by the City of Boston which is updated in real-time as incident reports are filed by BPD officers.
-The database is a postgres DB fronted through a CKAN api.
+The database is a postgres DB fronted through a CKAN API.
 In practice this means we submit SQL statements through a REST endpoint to get the data we need.

 Take a peek at the data on the data.boston.gov website: https://data.boston.gov/dataset/crime-incident-reports-august-2015-to-date-source-new-system/resource/12cb3883-56f5-47de-afa5-3b1cf61b257b